So, What Is Eye Herpes?

 Treatment typically includes antiviral medication, which can be eye drops, ointment, or oral medication.
 Your eye doctor will instruct you on how to manage your symptoms and prevent reinfection.

-If you’re experiencing symptoms of eye herpes, call EyeStyles in Belmont to promptly schedule your eye exam with Dr. Thorsland.
+If you’re experiencing symptoms of eye herpes, call EyeStyles+Care in Belmont to promptly schedule your eye exam with Dr. Thorsland.

 #1: How long do eye herpes symptoms last?